 So we are boiling the watery, clear, liquid gold until we go to bed at night and starting the fire back up in the morning, letting it boil until we’ve processed the last day or two’s worth of sap.
 When we have enough ready for the final step, we spend an evening making beautiful auburn-hued liquid sugar.

 But back to what I was saying about pancakes. . .
 It’s really true.
-Today is a day of pancake celebration.
+There is a day of pancake celebration.
 Apparently the day does have a fancy moniker–“Shrove Tuesday.”
 But the verb “to shrive” is so obscure that it seems most people go for the more delicious sounding name.
-Plus if one does know what “to shrive” means, who wants to think about confessing sins when they could instead just indulge in some gluttony?
+(In case you’re wondering, to shrive means “to present oneself to a priest for confession, penance, and absolution.”)

-From what I’ve gleaned about my new-found reason to celebrate, Shrove Day started in a rather practical way, centuries ago, in England.
+From what I’ve gleaned about my new-found reason to celebrate, Shrove Tuesday started in a rather practical way, centuries ago, in England.
 Apparently rich pancakes were a great meal to have on the last day before Lent.
 (Well, what the Brits call “pancakes” we on the other side of the pond would call “crepes.”)
 Indulging in pancakes would use up the last of the “extravagant” foods that the family was giving up in honor of Lent–you know, all those staples that would never be nonexistent on our homestead for even a day–flour, milk, eggs. . .

 I mean first of all, I would never physically be capable of making an all-exhaustive list.
 Not even of the sins I’ve committed just this morning.
 There’s my worry.
 My pride.
 My self-pity.
 My complaining attitude.
 My stubbornness.
 And that was before my feet had hit the floor.
 Once I actually got out of bed, the list multiplied.

-Because repentance is a wonderful thing when it walks side-by-side, hand-in-hand with, faith.
+Because repentance is a wonderful thing when it walks side-by-side, hand-in-hand with faith.
 Faith in a high priest who truly understands me, yet has never sinned himself…

 For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin.
-Hebrews 4: 15
+Hebrews 4: 15.

 No, I won’t be driving to church today, walking through the heavy, old, white doors, carrying a long list with me, sitting down with my pastor, unrolling my bullet points of indecencies, and painstakingly crossing them off as I embarrassingly admit them to my pastor, beseeching forgiveness.
 (You’re welcome, Pastor Nate.)

 Instead, daily, moment by moment even, I enjoy absolution.
 I have freedom to take my very next step as a forgiven daughter of a perfect King.
 Because his Son is my High Priest.
 And He is my Father.
 And because I have total confidence, and all-encompassing faith, in His perfect life and completed act on the cross, on a hill called Calvary, thousands of years ago.

 Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.
 Hebrews 4: 16